How do you prefer to plan your week?

 xTiles week planning template is easy to use, easy to implement in any routine, and easy to customize regarding your specific needs and lifestyle if needed.
 You may keep it in your virtual workspace, share it with anyone who should be informed about your plans, print it, and keep it at your desk.

-What is a weekly planner
+What is a weekly schedule planner?

-A weekly planner is, broadly speaking, your schedule embodied, whether on paper or virtually.
+A weekly schedule planner is, broadly speaking, your schedule embodied, whether on paper or virtually.
 It can be of different sizes, structures, and designs.
 Some people call one long list of all tasks put together a planner.
 For some, this concept is more complicated.
 Their planner may look like 7 seven lists, one for every day of the week, gathered in one place.
 For some, it is enough only to briefly name their tasks, while others prefer to specify what exactly they are intended to accomplish.

 As you can see, the concept of a weekly planner is quite broad and differs from case to case, often leading to misunderstandings.
 Usually, other people's planners are undiscovered soil with its own organization and structure.
 And when we need to synchronize our tasks or schedule our time with them, we might get stuck with “translating” what their planner is about.